fyysikkokilta/kahvibot/compvis/label_data_web/README.md

-# Crowdsource labeling
+# Crowdsourced labeling

-This folder contains a simple [flask](http://flask.pocoo.org/) app that allows easily labeling pictures of coffee pans in a web browser.
+This folder contains a simple [Flask](http://flask.pocoo.org/) app that allows easily labeling pictures of coffee pans in a web browser.
 By running it on a server, the task of labeling pictures can be easily crowd-sourced.
 The labels are stored in a MongoDB database and can be exported as JSON, see below.